Includes license requirements for key professional services that are open to U.S. service providers.

-The Regulations apply to all businesses operating in a services sector, and work on the principle of ‘if you’re not excluded, you’re included’, so examining the list of excluded sectors may clarify what is in scope (see the above section on ‘Which services are excluded from the Regulations?’).
+The Regulations apply to all businesses operating in a services sector, and work on the principle of ‘if you are not excluded, you are included’, so examining the list of excluded sectors may clarify what is in their scope (see the above section on ‘Which services are excluded from the Regulations?’).
 The Regulations contain rules relating to the provision of services by “permanent” providers.
 Permanent providers are those (whether individuals or companies) who are “established” or based at premises in the UK.

 If a business is within the scope of the Regulations, certain requirements will need to be observed regarding the provision of information to service recipients and the handling of complaints.
 These duties apply to all providers operating in the UK regardless of where they originate.

-You can view guidance published by BEIS on the Provision of Services Regulations.
+Guidance published by BEIS can be viewed on the Provision of Services Regulations.

-License finder: If you wish to provide a service in the UK, you must check what authorizations and licenses you will need to obtain.
+License finder: Businesses wishing to provide a service in the UK must check what authorizations and licenses will be needed.
 Businesses can search online for licenses using the License finder.